-We cordially invite you to attend the 2011 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., which will be held at 9:00 a.m., local time, on May 19, 2011 at the Sheraton Grand Sacramento, 1230 J Street, Sacramento, California 95814.
-All stockholders of record at the close of business on April 8, 2011 are entitled to vote at the Annual Meeting.
+We cordially invite you to attend the 2012 annual meeting ("Annual Meeting") of stockholders of Pacific Ethanol, Inc., which will be held at 9:00 a.m., local time, on Thursday, December 13, 2012 at the Sheraton Grand Sacramento, 1230 J Street, Sacramento, California 95814.
+All stockholders of record at the close of business on October 15, 2012 are entitled to vote at the Annual Meeting.
 The formal meeting notice and Proxy Statement are attached.

-At this year's Annual Meeting, stockholders will be asked to (i) elect seven directors; (ii) approve an amendment to our Certificate of Incorporation to effectuate a reverse split of our issued and outstanding shares of common stock at a ratio of between 1-for-3 and 1-for-7, inclusive, which ratio will be selected at the discretion of our Board of Directors, with any fractional shares that would otherwise be issuable as a result of the reverse stock split being rounded up to the nearest whole share; provided, that our Board of Directors may abandon or delay the reverse stock split in its sole discretion until the next annual meeting of stockholders to be held in 2012; (iii) approve an amendment to our 2006 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 6,000,000 shares to 8,500,000 shares (subject to the effects of the reverse stock split, if approved and implemented); and (iv) ratify the appointment of Hein & Associates LLP to serve as our independent registered public accounting firm for the year ending December 31, 2011.
+At this year's Annual Meeting, stockholders will be asked to (i) elect seven directors; (ii) approve an amendment to our 2006 Stock Incentive Plan to increase the number of shares of common stock authorized for issuance under the plan from 1,214,285 shares to 6,214,285 shares; and (iii) ratify the appointment of Hein & Associates LLP to serve as our independent registered public accounting firm for the year ending December 31, 2012.